-Pursuant to its WTO accession commitments, China is also obligated to publish all trade-related measures - including subsidy measures - in a single official journal and make available translations of these measures in one or more WTO languages.
+Pursuant to its WTO Protocol of Accession commitments, China is also obligated to publish all trade-related measures - which would include subsidy measures - in a single official journal and make available translations of these measures in one or more WTO languages.
 However, to date, it appears that China has not published in its official journal or made available translations of the vast majority of the legal measures that establish and fund China's subsidy programs.
-Additionally, China is obligated pursuant to its WTO accession commitments to provide trade-related legal measures upon request through an "inquiry point".
-A request made by the United States in 2020 for certain trade-related measures relating to semiconductors and wild capture fisheries was rejected without a valid reason.
+Additionally, China is obligated pursuant to its WTO accession commitments to provide traderelated legal measures upon request through an "enquiry point".
+The United States made a formal request to China's enquiry point in 2020 for certain traderelated measures relating to semiconductors and wild capture fisheries, but the request was rejected without a valid reason.
+In 2022, the United States again raised its concern over China's fisheries and semiconductor subsidies.

 Thus, while China generally benefits from many of the rules of the WTO - such as those providing increased market access - it continues to break others, such as those relating to its transparency obligations.